This week's challenge is to organize coupons you've got stashed all over your home, in your purse, and waiting to be clipped.

 If you decide to clip coupons, no matter which option you choose below, they both require you to categorize your coupons.
 The reason is that once you clip all those little pieces of paper you're just left with big stacks that you can't find anything easily.

-As part of the Organize Coupons Challenge I've created a list of coupon categories you can reference, with both main categories and subcategories, to help you get an idea of how you should categorize your own coupon collection.
+I've created a list of coupon categories you can reference, with both main categories and subcategories, to help you get an idea of how you should categorize your own coupon collection.

 In addition, I've created a two page printable version of the categories and subcategories you can use as a table of contents in your binder, for example, if you choose that method.
-(To get your copy click the picture to the right or the link above).

 Here's where I lay out the two main organizational methods for clipped coupons, so you can choose which one will work best for you.
-They are the coupon binder ad the coupon box or wallet.
+They are the coupon binder and the coupon box or wallet.

 Many people use a coupon binder to organize coupons.
 To make one, create tabs for each of your main coupon categories (see above) and dividers for your subcategories (if needed), and place them in a large, sturdy three ring binder.